MahmoudG101/TIC-TAC-TOE-GAME/README.md

 ## Display:
 The Software Displays:

-•	A Text that asks the user to choose between the Two Modes (single player or multiplayer).
+•	A Text that asks the user to choose between the Two Modes (Multiplayer or Single-player).

 •	The Board empty at the game beginning, then it displays the updated board after each player’s turn.